 “VMware Site Recovery lets you replicate your workloads to a vSphere backed cloud SDDC”

 Hybrid linked mode and Workload mobility

-One of the main selling points of hybrid cloud is workload mobility. vCenter hybrid linked mode will link your on-premise SDDC to the one in AWS.
+One of the main selling points of hybrid cloud is workload mobility. vCenter hybrid linked mode will link your on-premise SDDC to VMware in AWS.
 By doing this you get to manage both environments from a single pane of glass, share tags and migrate virtual machines using vMotion.

 “Maximum latency for Hybrid Linked mode is 100ms roundtrip time”

 It can be configured in any of the following 2 ways:

 - On-Premise to Cloud: In this model, the Cloud Gateway Appliance acts as a bridge between your on-premises infrastructure and the cloud SDDC.
 The identity source is already taken care of as the SSO configuration is mapped to VMware in AWS.
 You manage the hybrid SDDC by logging into the VMC gateway.

 - Cloud to On-Premise: No need for a VMC Gateway here as you will link directly from the cloud vCenter to the on-premise one.
 You need to use the cloud vSphere client to manage your hybrid environment.
 In this scenario, you must add your on-premise identity source to the vCenter in AWS.

 “The VMC Gateway lets you link your on-premise SDDC to the cloud SDDC”